-- Acquire, apply and evaluate sporting skills, concepts and strategies to respond confidently and competently as emerging athletes - Engage in and enjoy regular physical education based experiences - Equip students with a variety of tools regarding sports psycvhology including mindfulness, visualization, relaxation techniques - Analyse their own strengths and areas for growth in both competitive and non-competitive sports pursuits.
+- Acquire, apply and evaluate sporting skills, concepts and strategies to respond confidently and competently as emerging athletes - Engage in and enjoy regular physical education based experiences - A variety of tools regarding sports psychology including mindfulness, visualisation, relaxation techniques - Analyse their own strengths and areas for growth in both competitive and non-competitive sports pursuits.

-Training in specific sports such as basketball or netball will run before or after school.
+Training in specific sports such as basketball will run before or after school.
 This training is complemented by classroom based theory and practical activities aligned to the Victorian Curriculum.
 As students show an aptitude for sports, the curriculum will provide a high degree of extension and challenge.